DOS Command Reference

 Switch Effect

-/Y Overwrite an existing destination file without prompting.
+/Y Overwrite an existing destination file with no question.

-/V Verify each file as it's written to the destination.
+/V Verify each file as MOVE writes it to the destination.

-The COPYCMD environment variable, if set to /Y, /N, or /-Y, changes the default overwrite behavior the same way it does for COPY and XCOPY.
+The COPYCMD environment variable can hold /Y, /N, or /-Y. It then changes the default overwrite behavior, as it does for COPY and XCOPY.

 SORT